XiaominLi98/ForeignNameRecommender/README.md

   _bagOfWordsFunctions.py ("metapy")_

-  Users who do not have these installed on their machines could install these packages by pip (e.g. `pip install pinyin`).
+  Users who do not have these packages (listed above: "colorma", "Levenshtein" and etc.) installed on their machines need to install them.
+It can be done by running pip install in terminal (e.g. `pip install pinyin`).

-  Our system currently could recommmend between Chinese names and English names.
+## Overview of the function
+  Our system recommmend foreign names that have similar meanings to the input name.
+This project currently support two languages, Chinese and English.
+It asks user for an input name and gender and how many names he/she wants to be generated, then it recommends a number of names in which their meanings have the highest similarity with the input name.
    It's more challenging than we thought before to obtain data of name lists.
 We wrote a lot of programs to parse and refine the found data into the clean and formatted data for our needs.
 Other languages might be added to our system in the future.
-  We also prompt the user to enter their genders and number of recommendations they want.

  ## 1. By lexical similarity

   - Our recommender could generate names by lexcial similarity of two names, which in some sense achieves to match names with similar sounds. _For example, a Chinese name "李然", represented as "Ran Li" in pinyin, would be matched to the following English names:_